tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 enforced sandboxing.

 Finally, the RPC layer (in yellow on the right in the picture) is an important part of the node.
-It is how the client, third party applications and daemons can interact with the node and introspect its state.
+It is how the client, third-party applications and daemons can interact with the node and introspect its state.
 This component uses the mainstream JSON format and HTTP protocol.
 It uses in-house libraries ``resto``.
-It is fully inter-operable, and auto descriptive, using JSON schema.
+It is fully interoperable, and auto descriptive, using JSON schema.

 .. |Tezos architecture diagram| image:: octopus.svg